cmoa/teenie-harris-data-tool/README.md

 # Teenie Harris Data Tool

-Builds off the TeenieWeek of Play to use automation and machine learning techniques to improve the Teenie Harris metadata.
+The scripts in this repo automation and machine learning techniques to improve the Teenie Harris metadata.
 Refinement of code created during the initial week of experimentation, so that it can be applied to a large portion of the Teenie Archive and imported into EMu.

 ### Installing
 ```npm i```